mfocchi/climbing_robots2/install_docker.md

   - You should see your terminal change from `user@hostname` to `user@docker`.

   - the **lab** script will mount the folder `~/trento_lab_home` on your **host** computer.
 Inside of all of the docker images this folder is mapped to `$HOME`.This means that any files you place   in your docker $HOME folder will survive the stop/starting of a new docker container.
 All other files and installed programs will disappear on the next run.
+  - Copy your Matlab licence in the `~/trento_lab_home/matlab` folder
   - The alias **lab** needs to be called only ONCE and opens the image.
 To link other terminals to the same image you should run **dock-other**, this second command will "**attach**" to the image opened previously by calling the **lab** alias.
 You can call **lab** only once and **dock-other** as many times you need to open multiple terminals.

   **NOTE!** If you do not have an Nvidia card in your computer, you should skip the parts about the installation of the drivers, and you can still run the docker **without** the **--gpus all ** flag in the **lab** alias.

   - Now you need to edit the .bashrc script (that was created by the install script) **inside** the docker